Bitter Salty Synopsis

-Joana was born in Porto in 1989.
+Joana X was born in Porto in 1989.
 She lived in Porto and Lisbon in Portugal, Bologna and Palermo in Italy.
-Lately she has been working as a freelancer with the Lisbon based film production company Take It Easy and with the Cruzes Canhoto gallery in Porto, in the areas of video, photography and design.
-She has worked on small films – fiction, documentary and animation – filming, editing or assisting the director; she has also worked on a small bookstore dedicated to poetry and theatre; and sometimes she writes and edits a couple of texts.
+Lately she has been working as a freelancer with the Lisbon based film production company, Take It Easy, and with the Cruzes Canhoto Gallery in Porto, in the areas of video, photography and design.
+She has worked on small films – fiction, documentary and animation – filming, editing or assisting the director.
+She has also worked on a small bookstore dedicated to poetry and theatre; and sometimes she writes and edits a couple of texts.

 In 2010, I was 21, studying cinema in Bologna.
 For the Editing subject I had to make a short film about water.
 As I did not have any material to shoot, I decided to use the found-footage technique.
 Being away from my country for the first time made me feel something truly Portuguese.
 Maybe it was “saudade”, that non-translatable word that fills our literature, our music, our culture.